kungming2/translator-BOT-reborn/docs/models.md

 From Esperanto *[instruo](https://en.wiktionary.org/wiki/instruo#Esperanto)*, "instruction".

 This class represents a Reddit comment *containing* commands as Komandos.
-For example, if a comment contains both `!identify:ja` and `{{Meiji Emperor}}` in it, it would be equivalent to an Instruo with both an `identify` Komando and a `wikipedia_lookup` Komando.
+For example, if a comment contains both `!identify:ja` and `{{Meiji Emperor}}` in it, it would be equivalent to an Instruo with both an `identify` Komando and a `lookup_wp` Komando.

 ### Example